Friday, July 30, 2010

 12. The 'Ask For Quotation' clients.
 Usually in any large company/agency, finance department will require 3 quotation from vendors (us).
 Usually they just ask for quotation to be submitted to them, but the project had never been awarded.
 I encourage those who ask for quotation, we charge them RM100 because costing require research & time to do it.
 We're not Xerox copy machine who can produce according to your demand.

-14. Clients are mostly bound by fear in Malaysia censorship.
+14. Clients are mostly conscious about the regulation in Malaysia's censorship.
 It makes our creative process a hassle.
-Last time, Government agencies are forbid to wear anything that resemble to rival parties, such as Green, Sky Blue, Red, or have imagery of rocket, rounded shape, moon and such.
+Last time, Government agencies are forbid to wear anything that resemble to rival political parties, such as Green, Sky Blue, Red, or have imagery of rocket, rounded shape, moon and such.

-What you don't know about what the Government & other groups is doing:
+What you don't know about what the Government and other groups is doing:

 1. Government DO give out grants and funding for creative entrepreneurs.
 MOSTI and along other government agencies give out creative grant each year.
 But most Malaysian don't bother and ALWAYS blame government for not doing enough.
 Actually, it is us who are not doing enough to improve ourselves because we don't want to take responsible and always have someone to blame.

-2. We, non-profit organization or individual collective, design associations throw free conference, free seminars, invited top noch speakers from all over the world.
+2. We, non-profit organisation or individual collective, design associations throw free conference, free seminars, invited top notch speakers from all over the world.
 We put 3 days creative conference for just RM300 but still people whine about it, but they don't whine if they spend RM300-500 for a bottle of liquor/whiskey/beer and then get drunk & barf on their way back home.

 3. There's a lot of art bazaars, it takes two place to give the best example; Arts for Grabs at The Annexe Central Market, and Bazaar Seni in National Art Gallery.
 In fact, each year we have events like Urbanscapes.
 But Malaysian make ticket a big deal.
 They still can't afford to pay RM35 for a ticket.
 Everything want for free.
 We are not talking about students who can't afford.
 Professional who thinks the tickets are expensive are just cheapskate.